WeSpeakEnglish/ANTIRTOS_C/README.md

   Q2_Pull();  // pull from the Q2 and execute
 }
 ```
-### 4. Where you want just push the tasks into queues and pass them parameters (for example in some interrupts again):
+### 4. Where you want just push the tasks into queues and pass them parameter (for example in some interrupts again):
 ```c
 void ISR_1(void){
   Q1_Push(blinkLED, 0); // just push your task into Q1 queue and parameter!